 - University researchers and scientist talks

-- 1 night JCU Research Station cabins (4-share single gender rooms with shared bathrooms)
+- 1 night JCU Research Station cabins (4-share single gender rooms)

 - All breakfasts